 A Unique Partnership

 IIICH is a partnership formed over 30 years ago between the University of Birmingham and the Ironbridge Gorge Museum Trust (IGMT) which manages the World Heritage Site and ten museums in Shropshire, UK.
 Both organisations share a commitment to quality research, innovative education, creativity and engagement with the international heritage sector and the wider public.

 Through our partnership IIICH is able to offer:

 A living landscape for research, postgraduate education and knowledge exchange with opportunities to study and engage with, one the UK’s first designated World Heritage Sites

 Access to collections, archives and exhibitions of national and international significance and to the collective expertise of museum and heritage professionals

-A gateway to an outstanding global network of researchers, practitioners and policy makers in the field of cultural heritage and related sectors.
+A gateway to an outstanding global network of researchers, practitioners and policy makers in the field of cultural heritage and related sectors

 Heritage, as a way by which cultures and societies value, represent and understand the past, is widely recognised not only as an increasingly important resource, which is produced, exhibited and consumed, but also as an essential element in shaping, projecting and challenging identities from the level of the individual to that of the nation state.

-We seek to better understand the various and complex processes by which heritage is produced and consumed, how it is managed and interpreted and how it is mediated and received, from the local to the level of ‘world’ heritage.
+We seek to better understand the various and complex processes by which heritage is produced and consumed, how it is managed and interpreted and how it is mediated and received, from the personal and the local, to the level of ‘world’ heritage.